discordjs/guide/guide/interactions/select-menus.md

 ```

 ::: tip
 The custom id is a developer-defined string of up to 100 characters.
+Use this field to ensure you can uniquely define all incoming interactions from your select menus!
 :::

 Restart your bot and then send the command to a channel your bot has access to.
 If all goes well, you should see something like this: